Asbestos Product Companies

 Asbestos Companies

-There were many companies in the asbestos industry, from mining to manufacturing.
-All these companies put people at risk of health issues associated with asbestos exposure.
-Some no longer exist.
+Some of these companies no longer exist.
 Others emerged from bankruptcy protection as new, asbestos-free companies.
 Many former asbestos companies have paid millions in settlements and formed asbestos trusts to pay victims.

 - 3M, the Minnesota Mining and Manufacturing Company